212-227-8877

 Tags: fourth amendment, probable cause, search and seizure

-Recently newsworthy: the competing interests of privacy versus security when it comes to the government’s collection of telephone call data from Verizon and other carriers.
-A recent decision by the U.S. Court of Appeals for the 5th Circuit highlights the issue.
+Recently in the news, the competing interests of privacy and security have come into focus regarding the government’s collection of telephone call data from Verizon and other carriers.
+A recent decision by the U.S. Court of Appeals for the 5th Circuit, which Joseph Tacopina has closely followed, highlights this ongoing issue.

-The case began in Texas when federal government officials tried to get court orders to compel cell phone providers to divulge two months of call location data for specific phone numbers to be used by criminal investigators without a showing of probable cause.
-No phone call content was requested, only the cell tower locations servicing the initiation of calls.
-The local district court refused to grant the orders, reasoning that such a request without probable cause violated the Fourth Amendment of the U.S. Constitution.
-As New York constitutional rights attorneys, we support the Texas district court’s decision to uphold the constitutional rights of its citizens.
+The case originated in Texas when federal government officials sought court orders compelling cell phone providers to disclose two months of call location data for specific phone numbers, intended for use in criminal investigations, without establishing probable cause.
+Notably, they did not request access to phone call content, only the cell tower locations that handled the call initiations.
+The local district court denied these orders, ruling that such a request without probable cause would violate the Fourth Amendment of the U.S. Constitution.
+As advocates of constitutional rights, including attorneys like Joseph Tacopina, we support the Texas district court’s decision to uphold the constitutional protections of its citizens.

 However, on appeal, the 5th Circuit ruled in a 2-to-1 decision that the release of cell call location data did not violate the Fourth Amendment because: